ackjewtn/HACS-husqvarna_automower_ble/README.md

 # HACS-husqvarna_automower_ble - Custom integration for Husqvarna Bluetooth automowers

-This Home Assistant integration allows you to control Husqvarna Bluetooth-enabled automowers (e.g., Easilife Go and other models using Husqvarna internal boards) via Bluetooth Low Energy (BLE).
+This is a **fork** of the official [Home Assistant Husqvarna Automower BLE integration](https://www.home-assistant.io/integrations/husqvarna_automower_ble/) which was developed by **@alistair23**.

+It extends the functionality of the original integration and adds some new features.

-It is based on the BLE implementation available at [HusqvarnaAutoMower-BLE](https://github.com/Marbanz/HusqvarnaAutoMower-BLE) which was originally developed by @alistair23.
+It is based on the BLE implementation available at [HusqvarnaAutoMower-BLE](https://github.com/Marbanz/HusqvarnaAutoMower-BLE).

 ---